metadata101/dcat-ap/README.md

       <xs:import namespace="https://w3id.org/mobilitydcat-ap" schemaLocation="profiles/eu-dcat-ap-mobility.xsd"/>
 ```

  * Update classes which requires the new elements.

+If the profile define or use new namespaces, they need to be declared in:
+* [`src/main/plugin/dcat-ap/layout/evaluate.xsl`](src/main/plugin/dcat-ap/layout/evaluate.xsl) to have correct XPath evaluation.
+* [`src/main/plugin/dcat-ap/update-fixed-info.xsl`](src/main/plugin/dcat-ap/update-fixed-info.xsl) in template `<xsl:template name="add-namespaces">`

 TODO Q: Order of element? important of not?